raoofarakkal/Arduino_epson/README.md

-# Ardunino_epson

-EPSON TW 6100 3D projector ballast hack using Ardunino
+# EPSON TW 6100 3D LCD projector ballast hack using Ardunino

+This project will help you to hack and emulate EPSON TW6100 3D LCD projector ballast.

+If we try to use any light source other than the stock one, the projector will go to error mode (will blink both error lights).
+To oversome this, you need to hack and emulate communication between Ballast and motherboard.